IBM-Cloud/docs/cli/plugins/registry/index.md

 **Parameters**
 <dl>
 <dt>IMAGE</dt>
-<dd>The full {{site.data.keyword.Bluemix_short}} registry path to the image that you want to remove.
+<dd>The full {{site.data.keyword.Bluemix_short}} registry path to the image that you want to remove, which is in the format  namespace/image:tag.
 If a tag is not specified in the image path, the image tagged `latest` is deleted by default.
 You can delete multiple images by listing each private {{site.data.keyword.Bluemix_short}} registry path in the command with a space between each path.</dd>
 </dl>